cmu-delphi/delphi-epidata/docs/api/covidcast.md

 # Delphi's COVIDcast API

-This is the documentation of the API for accessing the Delphi's COVID-19 Surveillance Streams (`covidcast`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data.
-This API provides the data used in our public [COVIDcast map](https://covidcast.cmu.edu/), and includes other data sources and signals not currently shown on the map.
+This is the documentation for accessing the Delphi's COVID-19 Surveillance Streams (`covidcast`) endpoint of [Delphi](https://delphi.cmu.edu/)'s epidemiological data API.
+This API provides data on the spread and impact of the COVID-19 pandemic across the United States, most of which is available at the county level and updated daily.
+This data powers our public [COVIDcast map](https://covidcast.cmu.edu/), and includes testing, cases, and death data, as well as unique healthcare and survey data Delphi acquires through its partners.
 The API allows users to select specific signals and download data for selected geographical areas---counties, states, metropolitan statistical areas, and other divisions.

 This data is freely available under our [licensing](README.md#data-licensing) terms; we encourage academic users to [cite](README.md#citing) the data if they